zio/zio/docs/reference/core/runtime.md

 }
 ```

-## Top-level And Locally Scoped Runtimes
+## Top-level and Locally Scoped Runtimes

 In ZIO, we have two types of runtimes: